SOHAR Port and Freezone: Operations

+Logistics

 The SOHAR Port South expansion is fundamental to Oman's national focus on growing the logistics and industry sectors as part of its ongoing economic diversification efforts.
-This expansion will aid the steady growth in aggregate cargo volumes and investments at the port by delivering additional cargo capacity and attracting more business to SOHAR.
+This expansion aims to aid the steady growth in aggregate cargo volumes and investments at the port by delivering additional cargo capacity and attracting more business.
+It will add 250 hectares to the industrial port's current capacity of 2,000 hectares by January 2019.
+The first phase is underway with an increase of 50 hectares in area, and additional expansions are planned in subsequent phases.